 Thanks to Deputy Head Michael Tidd for researching and writing this article, which we hope will be a great time-saver for our readers!

 From September, we will once again have all children in our primary schools working on a single National Curriculum.
 We’ll also be just months away from the first of the new style of National Curriculum Tests for Key Stages 1 and 2.
 Now the final frameworks and sample tests have been published, there are some minor changes.
-However, other changes are much more notable, so here is a quick reference guide to the new tests.
-We’ll start with Key Stage 1 in this first article but ensure you return to the Rising Stars blog for the Key Stage 2 instalment next week.
+However, other changes are much more notable.
+In my last article, I focused on changes in Key Stage 1.
+Here is a quick ‘need to know’ guide for Key Stage 2.

 Key Stage 2

 National Curriculum Tests at Key Stage 2 seem to have changed repeatedly in the last few years, so the changes in 2016 will perhaps be not so much a shock as a feeling of ongoing change.
 Nevertheless, there are some significant areas that are worthy of teachers’ attention in KS2.
 Of course, the tests also see the final removal of levels, with scores being given as a scaled score for each subject instead; 100 will represent ‘the expected standard’.